 I usually call these files 'head.i.php', 'banner.i.php' and 'footer.i.php' but you can name them anything you like.

-In the 'mysitemap.json' just add the full path to the file.
+In the 'mysitemap.json' just add the relative or full path to the file.
 For example:

 /* This is a comment.
 This file allows comments, a true JSON file does not */